marcushuewitt/ClassNotes/README.md

 All course announcements and grades will be stored using [Blackboard](https://ut.blackboard.com/).

-Most lecture material is written in Markdown (https://en.wikipedia.org/wiki/Markdown) and is available on our class GitHub repo (we'll talk more about this later).
-Lectures will consist of reviewing and discussing thie content loaded on GitHub as well as live demonstration.
+Most lecture material is written in Markdown (https://en.wikipedia.org/wiki/Markdown) and will be available on our class GitHub repo (we'll talk more about this later).
+Lectures will consist of reviewing and discussing the content loaded on GitHub as well as live demonstration.
+To keep things as flexible as possible, and to address any new topics that come up, the content for each class will be released incrementally (Class02 after Class01, Class03 after Class02, etc.).

-In each class you will have exercises, assignments (usually 1), and a quiz.
+In each class you will have exercises, assignments (usually 1) and a quiz (quizzes will be made available on BlackBoard).

-*Exercises* are not marked and are used only for you to practice and develop your programming skills.
+**Exercises** are not directly marked (but, your portfolio mark will depend on them) and are used only for you to practice and develop your programming skills.
 The professor, and other students, can help you with exercises -- but, try to do as much of them on your own as you can (Use this as an opportunity to learn to be self-sufficient.
 If you don't know something, you can look through notes, access websites, official Python documentation, etc. If you get really stuck, reach out to the professor.)

-*Assignments* are submitted and marked.
+**Assignments** are submitted and marked.
 This must be your own independent work; therefore, you can't ask for help from the professor or fellow classmates.

-*Quizzes* are short multiple choice tests that will be made available during class.
-These must be completed within class time (there will be time allocated near the end of class) and you must work on your own (no help from notes, internet, or fellow students).
-Use Quizzes to identify which areas you need to work on more.
-You will have up to three attempts per quiz with the last attempt counting for your quiz mark.
-Quizzes will be made available via blackboard.
-Quizzes will consist of 5-10 multiple choice questions and you will have up to 15 minutes to complete the quiz.

 ## Syllabus